NastiaFasova/Internet-Shop/README.md

 DAO layer has two implementations which gives you a possibility to test it both on inner storage and on storage based on MySQL DataDase.
+Hashing and salting of user's password are emplemented, so nobody has access to your secret data.

 # <a name="structure"></a>Project structure
 * Java 11